 Three Ways to Volunteer With HistoryForge:

-We generally schedule two public transcription sessions at the Tompkins Center for History & Culture each month.
+We generally schedule two open transcription sessions each month.
 No training or experience necessary.
 Check out the Events calendar for upcoming sessions and remember to fill out a HistoryForge volunteer application.

 Volunteering on our Historic Images Database and Map Georectification projects can be done as an internship, or through regular volunteer hours either at the Tompkins Center for History & Culture or from home.